bugsnag/bugsnag-php/README.md

 ###setUserId

 Bugsnag helps you understand how many of your users are affected by each error.
-In order to do this, we send along a userId with every exception.
+In order to do this, we send along a userId with every error.
 By default we will generate a unique ID and send this ID along with every error.